 PenFed Platinum Rewards Visa Signature® Card

 As one of the country's fastest growing credit unions, Pentagon Federal keeps stealing thunder from national megabanks.
-Applicants with strong credit can qualify for a zero-percent APR introductory period that lasts for 18 months, with a 3-percent balance-transfer fee.
+Applicants with strong credit can qualify for a 4.99 percent promotional balance transfer APR and the introductory period that lasts for 48 months, with a 3-percent balance-transfer fee that applies to each transfer.
+This promotional offer is for transfers made between July 1, 2014 through September 30, 2014.
 While most banks reserve deals like this for their no-frills cards, PenFed has paired this deal with a Visa Signature card that includes concierge service, no foreign transaction fee and a decent rewards points program.
 PenFed juggles its balance-transfer deals every few months, and other recent promotions have included low, single-digit, fixed-rate APRs for the life of the transferred balance.

-With a zero-percent introductory APR for up to 15 months and access to the Blueprint online budgeting tool, Slate from Chase offers a simple plan for streamlining your monthly credit card payments.
+With a zero-percent introductory APR for up to 15 months and access to the Blueprint online budgeting tool, Chase Slate offers a simple plan for streamlining your monthly credit card payments.
 During certain promotional periods, especially around the heavy Thanksgiving-to-Christmas shopping season, Chase waives balance-transfer fees on this card for new customers.
-That makes Slate from Chase one of the best balance transfer deals on the market if you're committed to knocking down your debt over the course of about a year.
-Slate from Chase is currently offering a $0 introductory balance transfer fee for transfers made during the first 60 days.
+That makes Chase Slate one of the best balance transfer deals on the market if you're committed to knocking down your debt over the course of about a year.
+Chase Slate is currently offering a $0 introductory balance transfer fee for transfers made during the first 60 days.
 After the first 60 days future balance transfers will carry a fee of 3 percent of the amount transferred with a minimum of $5.

 Capital One® Platinum Prestige Credit Card

 This no-frills credit card from Capital One carries one of the industry's lowest variable APR spreads for balance transfers.
 Even with a 3-percent balance-transfer fee, the go-to rate on this card undercuts many of its mainstream competitors by two to three percentage points.
 Instead of specifying a routine time frame for its introductory period, Capital One assigns an expiration date for each offer based on when you sign up.
 For most applicants, the introductory period ranges from 12 to 14 months.
 That's a little shorter than many competitors' offers, but could still be the right long-term move if you know you'll need more than a year to pay down your balance.
-Currently you can transfer a balance for zero percent introductory APR until May 2015, and get a zero percent introductory APR on all purchases until May 2015.
+Currently you can transfer a balance for zero percent introductory APR until December 2015, there is a 3-percent fee for each balance transferred, and get a zero percent introductory APR on all purchases until December 2015.
 After the introductory period the non-intro purchase and balance transfer APR will vary with the market based on the Prime Rate and is currently 10.9 percent - 18.9 percent (V).

 Discover it® card